 How to add mindfulness to your treadmill cardio

-NAU researchers say that mindfulness boils down to focusing on the here and now – the exact present.
+NAU researchers say that mindfulness boils down to focusing on the here and now the exact present.
 Mindfulness meditation is simply super concentrating on what you’re doing right now.
-This is easiest to do when you’re doing something mindlessly repetitive – like running on the treadmill.
+This is easiest to do when you’re doing something mindlessly repetitive like running on the treadmill.
+If you’re intrigued by the idea of training both physically and spiritually, you can have a look at a site like https://trustedtreadmill.com/ to pick up a treadmill of your own and reap the many rewards that come with it.

 Here is step by step process